Dissolution of Czechoslovakia: Sport

 The official breakup occurred right in the middle of the 1993 World Junior Ice Hockey Championships, which took place in Sweden.
-The team representing Czechoslovakia was renamed "Czech–Slovak" on January 1.
+The team representing Czechoslovakia was renamed "Czech–Slovak" on 1 January.
 In international ice hockey tournaments, the Czech Republic took over Czechoslovakia's place in the A-groups, and Slovakia had to start in the lower divisions.

-During the FIS Nordic World Ski Championships 1993 in Falun, Sweden, the ski jumping team competed as a combined Czech–Slovakia team in the team large hill event and won silver.
-The team had been selected prior to the dissolution.
+During the FIS Nordic World Ski Championships 1993 in Falun, Sweden, the ski jumping team competed as a combined Czech–Slovak team in the team large hill event and won silver.
+The team had been selected before the dissolution.
 Jaroslav Sakala won two medals in the individual hill events for the Czech Republic at those games along with his silver in the team event.

 In their qualifying section for the 1994 FIFA World Cup, the Czechoslovakia national football team competed under the name RCS, which stood for "Representation of Czechs and Slovaks".
-It was afterward that it was officially split up into Czech and Slovak national teams.
-The team failed to qualify after it got only a draw in its final match against Belgium, a match that it needed to win to qualify.
+In their last game as "Representation of Czechs and Slovaks", the team failed to qualify after it got only a draw in its final match against Belgium, a match that it had to win to qualify.
+It was afterward that it was officially split up into Czech and Slovak national teams, with both being declared successors to Czechoslovakia.

 The mutual encounters between the national teams of both countries in many sports are followed by most of the populations, and the number of players and coaches active in the other republic is significant.
 Martin Lipták, a Slovak handball coach, successfully led the Czech national team to the EHF 2010 Handball European Championship in Austria.
 A Slovak team under his coaching, Tatran Prešov, won the Czech national league in 2008 and 2009.
 Czech ice hockey coach Vladimír Vůjtek led the Slovak national team to the silver medal at the 2012 IIHF World Championship, having beaten the Czech team in the semifinals.

 Several sports have featured a common league, and discussions about having a common football or ice hockey league continue.

 The road cyclist Ján Svorada earned Slovak citizenship in 1993.
 In 1994, he became the first Slovak rider ever to win a Tour de France stage.
 Two years later, he earned Czech citizenship, and he became the first Czech rider ever to win another Tour de France stage in 1998.